A rocky marriage of eComm brands & performance marketing

 Set Clear, Consistent Goals

-Establish performance objectives at the outset, and avoid mid-campaign shifts unless absolutely necessary.
+Establish performance objectives at the outset, and avoid regular dynamic shifts unless absolutely necessary.
 A well-defined roadmap minimises the risks associated with reactionary changes.

 Take a Holistic View of Performance

-Evaluate your entire marketing ecosystem.
-Paid media is powerful but operates best when supported by a healthy funnel.
-Pay attention to inventory, SEO, website performance, and customer experience metrics alongside your paid media reports.
+Measure and evaluate your entire marketing ecosystem.
+Paid media is powerful but operates best when supported by a healthy mix of traffic sources and conversion points.
+Pay attention to all your traffic sources alongside your inventory, website performance, and customer experience metrics.

 Optimise Communication

 Use tools like shared Slack channels to facilitate real-time communication between your team and your marketing partners.
-Keeping everyone informed of changes, such as stock updates or new product launches, can prevent misaligned tactics.
+Keeping everyone informed of changes, such as stock updates, web releases and offline activity, can prevent misaligned tactics and have a significant bearing on performance.

 Leverage Your Partner’s Expertise

 Agencies offer valuable insights from their work across multiple brands and industries.
-Trust them to make data-driven decisions and push back if they advise against certain tactics.
-Their goal, like yours, is to drive growth sustainably.
+If they have a clear understanding of your unit economics and targets, trust them to make decisions and be open to pushback if they advise against certain tactics.
+Their goal, like yours, is to drive growth, but be clear about what type of growth you want.

 Keep the Blame Game in Check

 When performance dips, it’s tempting to place blame.
 Instead, approach it as an opportunity for collective problem-solving.
-Both internal teams and agencies share the same goal, and fostering a culture of collaboration can yield better long-term results.
+Both internal teams and agencies share the same goal, and fostering a culture of solution focussed-collaboration yields better long-term results.

 Final Thoughts